omyro/my-ansible-repo/README.md

 # Ansible Playbooks Project

-In this project, I created Ansible playbooks for installing apache and git on multiple ubuntu and amazon linux servers, using variables and handlers.
+In this project, I created Ansible playbooks for installing Apache and Git on multiple Ubuntu and Amazon Linux servers, using variables and handlers.

 # Project Steps